sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

    The type of voucher
 VoucherCode
    The voucher's unique code
-VoucherValue
+VoucherVetName
+   The vet or other organisation the voucher can be redeemed with VoucherValue
    The amount the voucher can be redeemed for if appropriate VoucherIssued